Creative learning zones and participation in discussion nurture a sense of togetherness and encourage skills of teamwork and cooperation.

 “A creative idea will be defined simply as one that is both novel and useful (or influential) in a particular setting.”

 This applies not only to typically creative subjects such as English, Art or Design and Technology but also to IT, Science, Mathematics or Geography.

 George Land conducted a research study in 1968.
 What this oft-quoted test shows is that non-creative behaviour is learned.

 Land did a creativity test on children aged 3 to 5.
 He tested the same children at aged 10, and again at 15.
 The results were as shocking as they were illuminating.

-While the creativity in 5-year-olds was 98%, it declined to 30% by the time they were 10.
+While creativity in 5-year-olds was measured at 98%, it declined to 30% by the time they were 10.
 And it was just 12% when they were tested at 15.